dharmaraj257/Create-a-simple-project-creating-AWS-s3-bucket-using-terraform-resources/README.md

 7.  	terraform -v
 ![image](https://github.com/dharmaraj257/Terraform-Projects/assets/100831265/9e18c7a2-0e89-482b-8916-90ca0d6b3fbe)

-Step 5:	Select registry and create s3 bucket
+Step 5:	Select the registry and create an s3 bucket

 1. Go to the home page and click on the registry.